 They are definitely not too grown-up, however, when the Yoga Flow ends and it is time to practice the poses with a Yoga Game!
 Kids never ever want to pass up a yoga game!

-Stay tuned for our favorite Kids Yoga Games coming next!
+Stay tuned for our favorite Kids Yoga Games in our Kids Yoga Lesson Planning 101 coming up next!

 How amazing would it be if we all did one small act of kindness each day?
 What better day to start than on National Random Acts of Kindness Day this February 17th?
 This day has grown in popularity over the years and what a game changer it could be if everyone participated.

 “No act of kindness, no matter how small, is ever wasted.”